 Type of Funding

-The Open Society Foundations is inviting disability rights advocates, lawyers and educators from Mozambique, Sudan, South Sudan, Tanzania, Mexico, Czech Republic, Georgia, and Ukraine, to apply for its Disability Rights Scholarship Program for AY 2019-2020, which will provide financial support for a 1-year Master of Laws (LLM), commencing August or September 2019.
+The Open Society Foundations is inviting disability rights advocates, lawyers, and educators from Ethiopia, Lesotho, Sudan, South Sudan, Czech Republic, Georgia, and Ukraine, to apply for its Disability Rights Scholarship Program for AY 2020-2021, which will provide financial support for a 1-year Master of Laws (LLM), commencing August or September 2020.

 The program’s aims is to provide disability rights advocates and lawyers with the necessary expertise to develop new legislation, jurisprudence, policy, research, and scholarship to harness the innovations and opportunities offered by the United Nations Convention on the Rights of Persons with Disabilities (CRPD).